mkouhei/pydebsign/README.rst

 Motivation
 ----------

-`debsign` is a command of devscripts that sign a Debian .changes and .dsc file pare using GPG, the command cannot use in environment witout TTY, for example invokeking by CI.
+`debsign` is a command of devscripts that signs a Debian .changes and .dsc file pair using GPG.
+The command cannot be used in environments without TTY, for example, as invoked by CI.

-I had tried to use debsign from `subprocess` module of Python as follow, but entering passphrase prompt is always returned.
+I had tried to use debsign via `subprocess` module of Python as follows, but passphrase prompt is always shown.
 It was the same in the case of using gnupg-agent and keyring.::

   >>> import subprocess